aleksandarpetrov0084-ops/srv/srv/http2/README.md

-# This is my first https server
+# This is my first http2 server
-Main idea is to have a server that is really configurable and modular
+Main idea is to have very moduler non blockin http2 server that handles request in message fashion

 Iniating client connection
 | Phase                 | Protocol      | Example Packet Types               |